Vasileios20/AcropolisEstates/README.md

 ### Listings Page

-The [Listings Page](/documentation/features/Listings_Page.png) displays the search bar and the listings in a container with infinite scroll.
+The [Listings Page](/documentation/features/Listings.mp4) displays the search bar, the listings in a container with infinite scroll and in screens with more than 1200px a google map frame with pins of each listing.

 ### Listing Page

-  The Listing Page displays the listing's images [on top of the page](/documentation/features/Listing_Page(1).png) in a carusel, when hovered over image a tooltip with a message to click on image for larger view, the [listing's features bellow](/documentation/features/Listing_Page(2).png) and a button to add to or remove from wishlist.
+  The [Listing Page](/documentation/features/Listing.mp4) displays the listing's 5 first images images on top of the page for large screens and in a carusel for small screens, when hovered over image a tooltip with a message to click on image for larger view, the listing's features bellow, a contact form on the right hand of the screen and a google maps frame with listing's pin location.
-  If user is not logged in will and try to add to list will be redirected to sign in page.

 #### Images Modal